Downtown Newark: Four Corners

 Both Broad Street and Market Street are a bustle of activity crowded with numerous shops.
 Broad Street has many street vendors as well.
 At night, however, the streets are vacant and shops are closed.
 The City of Newark is committed to turning downtown into a "24-hour city" and the downtown area is slowly beginning to develop a 24-hour presence.
-The former Hahne's and Lefcourt buildings have been converted into mixed use developments including a Whole Foods, and other retail establishments including restaurants, bookstore, bank, doctors office, and over one hundred residential apartments beginning in 2014.
+The former Hahne's and Lefcourt buildings have been converted into mixed use developments and other retail establishments including restaurants, bookstore, bank, doctors office, and over one hundred residential apartments beginning in 2014.
 A six-story addition and underground parking was built on the Halsey St side of the complex.
 Also, two brand new luxury high rise apartment buildings have recently opened.
 One Theatre Square, which is directly opposite the NJPAC, developed by Dranoff Properties, it is 23 stories and features private balconies/terraces, parking deck, rooftop swimming pool, and other amenities.
 Nearby, Boraie Development constructed the 21 story luxury apartment building known as 50 Rector Street.
 It was constructed on the former site of Science High School.
 It also has many amenities including underground parking, rooftop swimming pool and tiki bar, etc..
 Rutgers–Newark has built two dormitories on Central Avenue, and an Honors Living/Learning Center on Halsey St between New and Linden Sts.
 An old office building on Clinton Street has already successfully been converted to luxury lofts.
 Additionally, 1180 Raymond, which is across from Military Park and Newark's second tallest building, completed a $150 million conversion to luxury apartments in 2006.
 Recently, the former home of New Jersey Bell at 540 Broad St has been converted into market rate apartments.
 Verizon will still lease three floors in the building.
 The structure is named Walker House, after the building's original architect Leyland Walker.
-The former Kislak building at 579 Broad St near Central Ave has recently been converted into market rate apartments by a development company from New Orleans called Red Mellon Restorations.
-On Market Street, many new lofts have been built, including Rock Plaza Lofts.
-Market Street near Mulberry Street has become a restaurant row, featuring establishments from a German style beer garden to a critically acclaimed barbecue restaurant.
-A new Mariott Courtyard Hotel was recently built at the corner of Broad Street and Lafayette Street near Prudential Center arena.
-Also, an Indigo Hotel opened a few years ago at Broad Street and Edison Place in the former First National State Bank building.
-Also on East Park Street, the former Carlton Hotel was recently completely renovated and is now a TRYP By Wyndham hotel.
-There is a Double Tree By Hilton hotel on Raymond Blvd near Penn Station.
-On Broad Street & Williams Street is another adaptive reuse called Williams Flats, featuring upscale apartments and ground floor retail space, and the Halston Flats was recently completed at Raymond Blvd & Halsey St which also is a conversion to upscale apts and ground floor retail space.
-Also under construction at the corner of Broad Street & Hill Street is an IHOP restaurant with five floors of market rate apartments on top.
-Teachers Village, which consists of 12 separate residential buildings and some businesses, was recently opened.
-The Ironside Newark complex is under construction adjacent to the brand new Mulberry Commons park, and M&M Mars has signed leases for a few floors in the building.
-Some employees will be relocated there from the Chicago corporate headquarters.
-Several law firms and Edison Industries offices have also signed leases for space in the large building.
-It is scheduled for completion in several months.
-There are also two upscale residential developments in the planning stages, The Halo Tower, and The Vibe.
-There is also a new Passaic River waterfront park that stretches from the Jackson St bridge area north to Bridge St. There are many more developments either under construction or in the planning stages.
+The former Kislak building at 579 Broad St near Central Ave has recently been converted into market rate apartments.